Connect to NemLog-in with SAML 2.0

 Configuring NemLog-in 3 as Identity Provider (IdP)

-- Select the Parties tab and then the Up-parties
+- Select the Authentication tab

 - Add the name

-- Select show advanced settings
+- Select Show advanced

 - Select the dot URL binding pattern